 URL with custom port number and query parameters

 It’s also important that your endpoint respond to requests in a timely fashion (i.e., 500 milliseconds or less).
 Suppose Webhooks v3 tries to deliver Event A to your listener endpoint.
 The endpoint accepts the request and Event A is delivered; however, the response is delayed.
 As a result, Webhooks v3 times out and assumes that delivery failed.
-Consequently, Webhooks v3 schedules Event A for redelivery, meaning that you could end up with duplicate events: one Event A that was delivered but not marked as a successful delivery, and a duplicate Event A sent during the redelivery attempt.
+Consequently, Webhooks v3 schedules Event A for redelivery, meaning you could end up with duplicate events: one Event A that was delivered but not marked as a successful delivery, and a duplicate Event A sent during the redelivery attempt.

 One way to help guard against this problem?
 Make sure that any custom event processing you need to do takes place after event delivery and receipt.
 For example, you might want to add custom information to each event when it gets written your organization’s database.
 That’s fine: just make sure that you acknowledge receipt of the event first and then add the custom information.
 Any sort of event customization should take place as a completely separate process from event receipt.